How can you ensure your plants are healthy, thriving, and free from nutrient deficiencies?

 While growing cannabis hydroponically can reduce bug damage, insects such as spider mites, caterpillars, and aphids will likely always be a threat.

-Spider mites are particularly frustrating for cannabis growers and are known for their ability to destroy whole crops of plants.
+Spider mites are particularly frustrating for cannabis growers.
+They can destroy whole crops of plants.
 Like spider mites, aphids also suck the nutrients from the cannabis plant and cause it to die.
 These pests normally hide underneath leaves, so make sure to vigilantly check for any creepy crawlies.
 Aphids and spider mites may be hard to see individually because they are so small, but they breed fast and you will see them clumping over parts of the plant.

-What Can You Do to Stop Insects on Cannabis Plants?
+What Can You Do When Insects Cause Cannabis Deficiencies?

 One organic option for tackling spider mites and aphids is introducing ladybugs.
 These red-backed, flying insects prey on both of these pests.
 For large infestations, however, you may need to try an organic pesticide or insecticide.
 Caterpillars tend to be slightly easier to treat.
 Due to their larger size you can simply remove them from the plant and dispose.